vijay-1806/vijay-1806/README.md

 ## 🚀 I Build, Secure, and Scale

-I am a **Cybersecurity student & Full Stack Developer** with a passion for building real-world systems from scratch.
-My philosophy is simple: **Practical projects over theoretical knowledge.** I build systems that solve real problems and secure them against real threats.
+I am a **Cybersecurity student & Cloud Enthusiast** with a passion for building real-world systems from scratch.
+I build systems that solve real problems and secure them against real threats.

 - 🎓 **Education:** B.E.
 Computer Science (Cyber Security) @ Sri Shakthi Institute of Engineering and Technology, Coimbatore (2024–2028)
 - 🔭 **Currently working on:** Blockchain Project